FG-Unofficial-Developers-Guild/FG-Aura-Effect/README.md

 Characters with the condition DEAD, DYING, or UNCONSCIOUS will have their auras disabled.
 In PFRPG this does not function for the "Unconscious" effect at this time.

+If IF/IFT conditions are included *before* the "AURA" effect, they will act to enable/disable parsing of the aura such as for auras that .
+If IF/IFT confitions are included after the aura, they will be copied to the recipients.

 The bearer of the AURA effect will also receive its benefits.
+If this is not desired, see below.

 The following aura types (used for AURA: 15 friend) are allowed: